diogoodev/computacao/anotacoes/Conjuntos e Funções.md

 • A ∆ A = ∅
 • A ∆ B = B ∆ A .

-Quando A e B são conjuntos com A ⊂ B, chamamos de complementar de A em relação a B ao conjunto formado pelos elementos de B que não perten- cem a A, isto é, a diferença B - A, denotado por CAB
-A e representado por
+Quando A e B são conjuntos com A ⊂ B, chamamos de **complementar** de A em relação a B ao conjunto formado pelos elementos de B que não pertencem a A, isto é, a diferença B - A, denotado por CAB A e representado por
 C^Ab = {x | x ∉ A e x ∈ B} = B − A